glnl0063/-webd303-assignment02/README.md

-# WEBD303 Assignment01 - Restaurant
+# WEBD303 Assignment02 - Basic Alcohol App

 ## Table of contents
 * [About](#about)